levatas-agency/engineering/roles-responsibilities.md

 * Continually brings fresh ideas to the table
 * Strong organizational skills
 * Great attention to detail
-* Ability to decompose, synthetize and solve complex problems
+* Ability to deconstruct, synthetize and solve complex problems
-* Entrepreneurship, intrinsic motivation to create something
+* Entrepreneurship and an intrinsic motivation to create something
 * Ability to try new things, learn from mistakes, and keep making progress

 ### Total Compensation